mco-gh/csync/README.md

-# csync

-Simple command to push/pull a directory tree or file to/from the cloud.
+# csync a simple command to push/pull a directory tree or file to/from the cloud.

 ## Use Cases
 * Sharing state information across machines.